 Instagram hashtags can be both good and bad on your reach and engagement with the online community.
 If you do not use them wisely, you may end up with more spam comments than anything else.

-Also, don’t post captions using Instagram hashtags.
+Make sure you don’t post captions using Instagram hashtags.
 I #love this #sunset makes you look immature.
 Put them at the end, and limit yourself to the 30 hashtags.
 But remember to have more than 15.

 There’s another great guide to using Instagram hashtags you should check out here.

 Vertical/portrait images look great and show a lot more detail when clicked on.
-However, you have no control over what part of the image becomes the thumbnail.
+But you have no control over what part of the image becomes the thumbnail.

 My next image gives me a weaker impact than the one before it.

-3. Reply to All Comments to Broaden Your Instagram Network
+8. Reply to All Comments to Broaden Your Instagram Network

 When someone leaves a comment, it is not only good etiquette to answer, it is necessary.
 This show of respect and interest might drive the person to return a second time, or even follow you.
 You don’t need to send them a direct message, a reply to their comment is enough.